Leaning Into God – Magnifying God-5

 This truth is especially reassuring to me as I walk under the shadow of death in this pandemic, I rest confidently on the blood of Jesus and know that He has secured for me an eternal friendship with God no matter what happens.

-Exploring Friendship with God
+Defining “Friendship” with God

 I believe the idea of having a friendship with God is real and true.
 It is not an ethereal ideal or a fantasy proposed by pious minded people.
 There is a substance and reality to a “friendship with God.”

-There are two things I do know: one is that a friendship with God explodes way beyond the boundaries of “religious” practice; and two, having a friendship with God involves a giving of my heart and my will.
+There are two truths about friendship with God.
+The first truth is: a friendship with God explodes way beyond the boundaries of “religious” practice.
+The second truth is: having a friendship with God involves a giving of my heart and my will.
 If I am always thinking of myself, how I feel, what I think, what I need and what I want, there will not be friendship, maybe acquaintanceship maybe – but not a friendship.
-Self focus and self-will are a brick wall to friendship with God.
+Self-focus and self-will are a brick wall to friendship with God.

 What does it mean?

+“Friend of God” is an interesting expression and is found in several places in scripture.
 Abraham was called the “friend of God” three times in the scriptures, in 2 Chronicles 20:7; Isaiah 41:8 and James 2:23.

-• “Our God, did you not drive out the inhabitants of this land before your people Israel and give it forever to the descendants of Abraham your friend?”
+• “Our God, did you not drive out the inhabitants of this land before Your people Israel and give it forever to the descendants of Abraham Your friend?”
 2 Chronicles 20:7

-• “But you, Israel, my servant, Jacob, whom I have chosen, you descendants of Abraham my friend… ” Isaiah 41:8
+• “But you, Israel, my servant, Jacob, whom I have chosen, you descendants of Abraham – my friend… ” Isaiah 41:8

 • And the Scripture was fulfilled that says, “Abraham believed God, and it was credited to him as righteousness,” and he was called a friend of God.
 James 2:23

-So what does this term friend of God mean?
-In these Old Testament passages the word translated friend” is ‘ohabi/ ’ahab, and it is defined as “beloved, dearly loved, friend.”
+So, what does this term “friend of God” mean?
+In these Old Testament passages the word translated “friend” is ‘ohabi or ’ahab, and it is defined as “beloved, dearly loved, friend.”

 ’Ahab is derived from a primitive root meaning: “to desire, to breathe after, to long for.”
 This word carries within it a sense of intimacy, of personal depth that goes beyond the idea of a companion.
+It is significant of a deep yearning or desire for connection.

 Wow!
 Imagine that!
 God longed for a friendship with Abraham.
 Abraham was dearly loved by God.
 God desired to be in a relationship with Abraham that involved vulnerability and a oneness.